Bitget Wallet Card

 • One-touch card freeze/unfreeze functionality for security

-• Simple top-up process using USDC on the Base network
+• Simple top-up process using USDC or USDT across multiple blockchain networks

-• Easy addition of the card to Apple Pay, Google Pay, or PayPal for contactless payments
+• Easy addition of the card to Apple Pay, Google Pay, PayPal, Alipay, WeChat Pay, and more for contactless payments

 Support is available through multiple channels: